September 27, 2017

 The second part of a trilogy of work which began with 2014’s Quickeners, the work continues the Canadian artist’s fascination with movement, altered states and transcendental experience.
 Speaking in an interview with The Vinyl Factory, Shaw describes his interest in “working with outmoded mediums, documentary subjects and visual effects – attempting to make succinct, solid works that as such throw the date of production and validity of content into question.”

 The exhibition will also feature new optical sculptures from Shaw’s “Towards Universal Pattern Recognition” series, juxtaposing found archive photos of people in various states of religious or technological rapture with custom-machined prismatic acrylic.

 Liminals will be presented alongside two more site-specific commissions by The Store X The Vinyl Factory, including a new video work by Japanese artist Ryoji Ikeda and Arthur Jafa’s interrogation of contemporary black America Love is the Message, the Message is Death.
 All three video works will be housed in the brutalist space alongside Lisson Gallery and The Vinyl Factory’s major multi-disciplinary art show Everything at Once, opening on 5th October.

 In 2015, Shaw collaborated with The Vinyl Factory to release the soundtrack of Variation FQ, which profiled legendary voguer Leiomy Maldonado.

-The Store X The Vinyl Factory present Jeremy Shaw’s Liminals (2017) in partnership with König Galerie from 5th October until 10th December 2017, at Store Studios, 180 The Strand, London WC2R 1EA.
+The Store X The Vinyl Factory present Jeremy Shaw’s Liminals (2017) in partnership with König Galerie from 5th October until 10th December 2017, at The Store X, 180 The Strand, London WC2R 1EA.
 It is free to visit.